jsugg/pytest-vs-jest-test-automation/README.md

 # Pytest-Selenium :vs: Jest-Playwright

-This repository contains educational content on using two popular Test Automation Frameworks, including source code implementing automation for two simple test scenarios.
-The purpose is to evaluate the ease of use, performance, and flexibility.
+This repository provides an in-depth comparative study of two leading test automation frameworks: Pytest with Selenium and Jest with Playwright.
+It aims to evaluate and contrast their ease of use, performance, and flexibility in real-world testing scenarios.

 ## :scroll: Table of Contents